kwaldenphd/python-anaconda/lab-procedure.md

 print(length)
 ```

-<blockquote>QF: What is an alternative way to write the print command to return the length of the list. *Hint* you’ll combine the last two lines of the example above.</blockquote>
+<blockquote>QG: What is an alternative way to write the print command to return the length of the list. *Hint* you’ll combine the last two lines of the example above.</blockquote>

 # Task 6: Lists of Numbers